fission-codes/fission-server/SECURITY.md

 The fission-server team welcomes security reports and is committed to providing prompt attention to security issues.
-Security issues should be reported privately via [icid.asset@gmail.com][support-email].
+Security issues should be reported privately via [support@fission.codes][support-email].
 Security issues should not be reported via the public GitHub Issue tracker.

 ## Security advisories